anilsambasivan/GameOfLife/README.md

 Database

-1. Connection string, change the connection string according to your local database
+1. Connection string - change the connection string according to your local database in project GameOfLifeApi web.config file
     <add key="ConnectionString" value="Data Source=DELL\SQLEXPRESS;Initial Catalog=gameoflife;Integrated Security=False;Persist Security Info=False;User ID=sa;Password=Anil@123" />
 2. This is a code first approch, but still you can just run the scripts provided in scripts folder, that will create the tables and initial data for you.